3 Ways to Improve Network Redundancy in the Cloud

 To ensure redundancy on the customer side, you can use Virtual Cross Connects (VXCS) provided by a partner like Megaport.
 With the help of VXCs, you can directly and privately connect each of your relevant Ports to two of your chosen cloud partner’s locations – giving you maximum resilience to failure.

-See how Megaport helps AWS customers achieve this simply here .
+See how Megaport helps AWS customers achieve this simply here.

 #2) Create a fast, dedicated backup architecture

 Business Continuity and Disaster Recovery (BCDR) plans aren’t just for large enterprises.
-And like so many other services, the cloud has made full backup and replication solutions more available to a wider range of organisations than ever before.
+And like so many other services, the cloud has made full backup and replication solutions more available to a wider range of organizations than ever before.

 Many major cloud providers like Microsoft have made Disaster Recovery as a Service (DRaaS) a core part of their cloud offering – impressively offering full replication of on-premises environments in under 30 minutes.